 - Increased values: This could be due to true increases in total protein (usually globulins) or an increase in non-protein solids, including electrolytes (particularly sodium and chloride) and other chemical constituents of plasma (lipids, glucose, urea nitrogen, creatinine).
-Indeed, results are usually falsely increased by lipemia, hence the total protein by refractometer result on our hemograms is usually cancelled when lipemia is present.
+Indeed, results are usually falsely increased by lipemia (increased chylomicrons or VLDL or both), hence the total protein by refractometer result on our hemograms is usually cancelled when lipemia is present.
 Hemolysis makes the refractive line more difficult to read, so we may have to cancel the result in hemolyzed samples.
 Icterus does not affect the measurement.
 When bilirubin was spiked into serum from 2 Greyhounds, there was no effect on total solid estimation using three different refractometers from Leica with concentrations as high as 41.5 mg/dL.
 Results from the three refractometers varied by 0.1-0.4 g/dL without any association to bilirubin concentrations (Gupta and Stockham 2014).
 This shows the inherent variability of refractometers.
 Internal studies at Cornell University on canine and equine plasma has shown that digital (Misco Palme Abbe) and manual (Leica) refractometers have a precision of 0.5-2.6% (acceptable) with an absolute difference of 0-0.4 g/dL between repeat measurements, similar to the study by Gupta and Stockham.

 The gross appearance of the plasma in the microhematocrit or centrifuge tube can provide useful information, quickly and reliably.